-If your practice is a corporation, let NCMIC know so we can put the proper coverage in place for you.
+If your practice is a corporation (or a PC, LLC, PLLC, LLP, PA or other partnership), let NCMIC know so we can put the proper coverage in place for you.
 When your corporation is added to the policy, you and the corporation share the limits of liability on the policy.

 For example, if you and your corporation are named in a malpractice action, and you have limits of $1 million per occurrence and $3 million aggregate, you and your corporation will share the $1 million for the claim.

 You can also add separate limits for your corporation for an additional premium.
 In the example above, you would have $1 million and your corporation would have an additional $1 million for the claim.
 You essentially are doubling your coverage.